-The Tel Aviv Museum of Art is Israel’s largest art museum, with a large collection of permanent exhibits as well as temporary exhibits.
-The Museum opened in 1932, before even the state of Israel was established, and a new wing opened in 2011.
-The museum shows the works of both Israeli and international artists including impressionism and post-impressionism.
-Permanently on display include the works of Cezanne, Chagall, Dali, Monet, Henri Moore, Auguste Rodin, Archipenko, Picasso, Klimt, Kadinsky.
-If you want to go to just one traditional art museum when in Israel, make it this one!
+The Tel Aviv Museum of Art is Israel’s largest art museum, with an impressive collection of permanent and temporary exhibits.
+The Museum opened in 1932, even before the state of Israel was established, and a new wing opened in 2011.
+The museum showcases both Israeli and international artists, including impressionism and post-impressionism pieces.
+Permanently on display include the works of Cezanne, Chagall, Dali, Monet, Henri Moore, Auguste Rodin, Archipenko, Picasso, Klimt, and Kandinsky.
+If you plan to visit just one traditional art museum when in Israel – make it the Tel Aviv Museum of Art!

-The Tel Aviv Museum of Art also shows alternative foreign films in its cinema and concerts in the auditorium.
+They also shows alternative foreign films in its cinema and concerts in the auditorium.